RaymondSWE/docker-kubernetes-training/docker/dockerfile-sample-1/readme.md

 # Introduction to Dockerfiles

 - **Dockerfile:** A Dockerfile is a text document containing a series of instructions for building a Docker image.
 It's not a shell script but a unique language specific to Docker.
+The purpose of this is to create custom docker images, you could always use docker pull for images but, this is more for specific tailored needs.

 - **Structure:** Each instruction in a Dockerfile creates a layer in the Docker image.
 The order of instructions matters as Docker processes them top-down.